matthewglover/promise-example/README.md

 - Synchronous callbacks: Promise.then should call resolve/reject when a sync function resolves/rejects

 - Return a Promise - Promise.then should return a Promise

+- Default arguments - Promise.then should use identity function if called with a non-function argument